 In brief: a doctor is forced to perform plastic surgery at gunpoint.
 As far-fetched as I find this development, I'm almost positive I saw something similar happen on an episode of Nip/Tuck, not to mention John Waters' Desperate Living (1977).
 At least in those last two examples, the surgery takes place in a hospital.
 Wood sets his scenario in the living room of an ordinary apartment... and there's not a stray drop of blood anywhere when it's done.

 Wood scholars will want to note the script's attempts to psychoanalyze the Don Gregor character, possibly Ed's surrogate in the film.
-Glen or Glenda? made a similar effort to diagnose its title character.
-Ed might have had some "mommy issues" or "daddy issues" -- or both -- he was working through in his scripts.
+Glen or Glenda made a similar effort to diagnose its title character.
+Ed might have had some "mommy issues" or "daddy issues" or both that he was working through in his scripts.
 Alcohol, too, is becoming a recurrent theme in his films.
-The bad guy of Crossroads of Laredo spent all his time at the bar, and the characters in Jail Bait -- good, bad, and indifferent -- are always boozing it up, too.
+The bad guy in Crossroads of Laredo spent all his time at the bar, and the characters in Jail Bait -- good, bad, and indifferent -- are always boozing it up, too.